 Dividend distributions from New Zealand companies or unit trusts to resident investors are generally subject to 33% withholding tax, reduced to the extent imputation (franking) credits are attached.
 Such withholding tax (but not the imputation credits) may be refunded if the recipient's annual tax liability is less than the tax deducted on their behalf.

-Corporate unit holder Individual unit holder Withholding tax 33% tax rate 33% tax rate - In principle 30% withholding tax - Tax treaty relief available
+Corporate unit holder Individual unit holder Withholding tax

+30% tax rate 30% tax rate - In principle 30%

+withholding tax, reduced

+to 15% to the extent

+imputation (franking) or

+similar credits are attached.

+- Tax treaty relief available